mbiss10/protocol/README.md

 ## 8.2 Signers

-A _Signer_ is a an Ed25519[^ed25519] key-pair that can sign messages on behalf of an fid.
+A _Signer_ is an Ed25519[^ed25519] key-pair that can sign messages on behalf of an fid.
 Every message in the delta-graph must be signed by a valid signer, except for the signer itself which must be signed by a valid custody address.
 Signers can be added and removed by users at any time with a `SignerAdd` and `SignerRemove`.
 When a signer is removed, all messages signed by it present in other CRDT's must now be considered invalid and evicted from those CRDTs.

 ```ts
 type SignerAddBody = {